bloudermilk/pilot/README.md

 # Pilot for OS X

-**Warning:** This README is mostly a wishlist.
-This utility is still in early development.

 Pilot is a simple command line tool for OS X written in Bash that assists users in starting and stopping `launchctl` services that shouldn't run at boot or for any other reason without explicitly being started.
 It was built specifically